superggbond/Multi-context-TWAS/README.md

 ## 2.2 GReX modeling using SuSiE (alternative method)
 SuSiE (Sum of Single Effects) is one of the most popular models for sparse multiple regression.
 It can also be applied for GReX modeling.

 SuSiE model can be implemented by the R package [susieR](https://github.com/stephenslab/susieR).
-It also requires two input objects in R: (1).
-A R matrix for genotypes.
-(2).
-A R vector for phenotype.
+It also requires two input objects: (1). a R matrix for genotypes; (2). a R vector for phenotype.
 And the SuSiE method can be applied in R as:
 ```R
 library(susieR)